Valeant reports net loss, raises full-year forecast

 In June, Valeant said it would buy closely held dental drug company OraPharma for about $312 million.

-Its net loss for the quarter ended June 30 came in at $21.6 million, or 7 cents a share, compared with a profit of $56.4 million, or 17 cents, a year earlier.
+Net loss for the quarter ended June 30 came in at $21.6 million, or 7 cents a share, compared with a profit of $56.4 million, or 17 cents, the year earlier.

 Analysts, on average, had expected earnings of 99 cents a share on revenue of $822.9 million.